mgrith/mariagrith.com/content/home/about.md

 ### About me

 I am an Assistant Professor in Econometrics at the Erasmus School of Economics.
 I received my Ph.D. in Economics in 2013 from the Humboldt University of Berlin.
-Prior to joining Erasmus, I had appointments as Hilda Geiringer postdoctoral fellow at the Humboldt University of Berlin, Warren Center postdoctoral fellow at the University of Pennsylvania and visitig postodctoral fellow at Singapore Management University.
+Prior to joining Erasmus, I had postdoctoral appointments at Humboldt University of Berlin, University of Pennsylvania and Singapore Management University.

 My work is concerned with developing statistical methods to study dynamic high-dimensional data settings and relies on nonparametric and semiparametric approaches, as well as graphical models.
 The applications of the research lie mostly in the field of finance, where I am particularly interested in asset pricing and systemic risk.